puppetlabs/pxp-agent/README.md

 }
 ```

-Note that you have to specify the WebSocket secure URL of the [PCP broker][8]
+Note that you have to specify the WebSocket secure URL of the
-in order to establish the WebSocket connection on top of which the PCP
+[PCP broker][pcp-broker] in order to establish the WebSocket connection on top
-communication will take place.
+of which the PCP communication will take place.

 ### Logging